homalg-project/CddInterface/README.md

     sudo apt-get install libcdd-dev
     ./autogen.sh
-    ./configure --with-gaproot=path-to-gaproot
+    ./configure --with-gaproot=path/to/gaproot
     make

-where the `<path-to-gaproot> ` is the path to the folder where you installed and compiled `Gap` and which contains the file `sysinfo.gap`.
+where the `path/to/gaproot` is the path to the folder where you installed and compiled `Gap` and which contains the file `sysinfo.gap`.
+The default value is `../..`.

 ## Simple installation (includes building the current cdd from source):

-For a simplified installation, try the following two commands in the main CddInterface directory
+For a simplified installation, try the following command in the main CddInterface directory

-    ./install.sh <path-to-gaproot>
+    ./install.sh path/to/gaproot

 If that does not work, try the following: